dylang/grunt-notify/README.md

       max_jshint_notifications: 5, // maximum number of notifications from jshint output
       title: "Project Name", // defaults to the name in package.json, or will use project directory's name
       success: false, // whether successful grunt executions should be notified automatically
-      duration: 3 // the duration of notification in seconds, for `notify-send only }
+      duration: 3, // the duration of notification in seconds, for `notify-send only
+      platform: {
+        // manually specify which platform to use
+        name: "any" // 'growl-notify', 'hey-snarl', 'notification-center', 'notify-send', 'toaster', 'chrome' }
+    }
   }
 });